Skip to main content

 The endothelium is a thin membrane that lines the inside of the heart and blood vessels.
 Endothelial cells release substances that control vascular relaxation and contraction, as well as enzymes that control blood clotting, immune function, and platelet adhesion.

 Endothelial dysfunction, in which the endothelium does not function correctly, is a well-established response to cardiovascular risk factors and precedes the development of cardiovascular disease.
 Lifestyle interventions, such as diet and exercise, are first-line therapies for the prevention and treatment of cardiovascular disease.
-These interventions can and reduce the risk of cardiovascular events.
+These interventions can improve endothelial function and reduce the risk of cardiovascular events.

 However, research provides a general framework for what to expect.
 In many cases, initial improvements can be observed within a matter of weeks, with more substantial and lasting changes occurring over several months.